rinnakk/CustomerServiceDigital/README.md

 Two custom solutions are currently available:

 - Customer service digital for Lead Automation
+  A digital customer service representative that can promote customer's products and services, answers user questions, and generate order leads.
-- Customer service digital for Services and Ticketing
+- Customer service digital for Services and Ticketing A digital customer service representative that can promote customer's products and services, answers user questions, trigger a call-to-action, and submit support tickets.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>